FoxelSA/libfastcal/README.md

 ## libfastcal<br/>Fast calibration data access

 The libfastcal is designed to access FOXEL camera calibration data values in the fastest and safest way.
-This library is mainly used for research purpose.

 ### Documentation

-Documentation is not available for alpha 0.1.
+A detailed documentation can be generated through doxygen.
+A more general documentation can be consulted on the [wiki](https://github.com/niam-foxel/libfastcal/wiki).

 ### Copyright